 What?s been constant since the game?s inception, though, is bad umpiring.
 Baseball?s officials are human, after all, and we all make mistakes, which is why robot umpires are becoming increasingly part of the game and already being used in some levels.

 So why the need for an R2-D2 calling balls and strikes or determining safe or out on plays?

 Look no further than Detroit Tigers pitcher Armando Galarraga?s almost perfect game on June 10, 2010, at Comerica Park.
 It?s dubbed the ?Imperfect Game? or the ?28-out Perfect Game? because of a critical blown call on umpire Jim Joyce?s part.

 Armando Galarraga’s Near-Perfect Game

 Galarraga, an average pitcher at best over his six-year career, dazzled that night in Detroit, Michigan.
 The first 26 at-bats by the Cleveland Indians didn’t yield a single baserunner, and the righty was well on his way to twirling the 21st perfect game in MLB history, considered the rarest pitcher feat there is.

 Indians shortstop Jason Donald bounced a ground ball with two outs in the ninth inning to first baseman Miguel Cabrera, who flipped it to Galarraga covering first base.
 The pitcher clearly stepped on first base with the ball before Donald did, but first base umpire Jim Joyce called Donald safe.

-Galarraga, Cabrera and Tigers broadcasters Mario Impemba and Rod Allen were stunned.
+Galarraga, Cabrera and then-Tigers broadcasters Mario Impemba and Rod Allen were stunned.
 Watch the play from Fox Sports Detroit, and you will be too:

 Galarraga retired the next batter, Trevor Crowe, for the one-hit shutout, but the entire baseball world hurt for the 28-year-old pitcher from Venezuela, and Joyce was entirely to blame for messing up a piece of baseball history.

 Galarraga and Joyce both handled the situation exactly how they should’ve.
-Joyce apologized for his mistake after the game, telling USA Today how remorseful he was.
+Joyce apologized for his missed after the game, telling USA Today how remorseful he was.

 “I just cost the kid a perfect game,” said Joyce , who became a full-time umpire in 1989.
 “I thought he beat the throw.
 I was convinced he beat the throw until I [saw] the replay.
 It was the biggest call of my career.”